rdzhulai/drl-navigation/README.md

 ## Introduction

 Navigation of autonomous robots is a critical component of various technological applications, from supply chain logistics to exploration of unknown terrains.
 The goal is to enable robots to move efficiently from a starting point to a destination while avoiding static and dynamic obstacles.
-Recent advancements have highlighted the potential of Deep Reinforcement Learning (DRL) to enhance this capability by allowing robots to learn from experiences and improve their decision-making processes【3†source】.
+Recent advancements have highlighted the potential of Deep Reinforcement Learning (DRL) to enhance this capability by allowing robots to learn from experiences and improve their decision-making processes.

 ## Problem Description

 ### Problem
 The environment is represented as a 2D Cartesian plane, with each object modeled geometrically as a circle.
 The robot and other entities in the environment are characterized by their positions, velocities, and other relevant parameters.
-The objective is to find an optimal control strategy that maximizes cumulative rewards over time, considering factors like action intervals and discount factors【3†source】【3:12†source】.
+The objective is to find an optimal control strategy that maximizes cumulative rewards over time, considering factors like action intervals and discount factors.

 ### Solution Method
 We employ the Deep Q-Network (DQN) architecture, a powerful tool in reinforcement learning, to iteratively learn from environmental feedback and adjust its decision-making process.
-This involves training the DQN model using the "Experience Replay" algorithm, which allows the robot to learn from past experiences and refine its strategies over time【3†source】.
+This involves training the DQN model using the "Experience Replay" algorithm, which allows the robot to learn from past experiences and refine its strategies over time.

 ## Robot Model